CosmicScale/PSBBN-Definitive-English-Patch/README.md

 - Associated manual pages and troubleshooting regarding the "Audio Player" feature translated and re-added to the user guide.
 - Japanese qwerty on-screen keyboard replaced with US English on-screen keyboard.

 Video demonstrating how PSBBN can be used in 2024. **Note**: Additional software and setup is required to achieve everything shown in this video.
+Click the image to watch:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/kR1MVcAkW5M/0.jpg)](https://www.youtube.com/watch?v=kR1MVcAkW5M)